mondskiez/ansible_control/README.md

 $ ssh-keygen -t ed25519 -C "add your comment for this key"
 ```

 b.
-Specify the location of the key to be generated so you can put a name for quick reference
+SSH-keygen will ask for a location to save the file, remember to replace the resulting id_*** to something memorable like

 ```bash
 C:\Users\YourUser/.ssh/yourkey